DanFNKD/playfootball/README.md

 ![Header and Navigation 768px and down, closed] (./assets/readme-images/navigationbar-768px.png)
 ![Header and Navigation 768px and down, open] (./assets/readme-images/navigationbar-768px-open.png)

-Navigation Bar

-Featured on all three pages, this responsive navigation bar includes the logo and links to the home, benefits and signup pages.
-It allows users to easily navigate from page to page without using the 'back' button.

-Home page image

-The image of a football pitch reaffirms the mission of the site, showing the pitch from an aerial view gives perspective, attempting to communicate the scale of the game.

-Introduction section
+#### Home Page Image

+- The Home Page Image was selected to show that Football can be enjoyed by simply stepping foot on a grass surface.
+The image is isolated and conveys the feeling that many people wanting to participate but not knowing how may be feeling.

+![Home Page Image] (.assets.readme-images/homepageimage.png)

+#### Home Page Section

-The copy on the page provides an overview of the sport, before leading on to the core function of the site, using positive language throughout to encourage participation.
+- The opening provides an introduction to the sport of Football, highlighting the sheer scale of its popularity and the reasons for participation.

-Sessions section

-This section provides an overview of the location, match types, timings and durations of the sessions.

-Footer section

-This section includes links to the various Play Football social media pages.
-They open in a new tab to allow easy navigation and ensure that the user doesn't lose their position on the site.
-This is a valuable tool for the site as it allows users to view content, sign up and build interactions to facilitate growth for the site.
+- It then links to the main objective of the site, encouraging people to participate in a session or sign up to join the community.
+- A table is included to provide an overview of the existing sessions available at Play Football and is designed responsively for mobile devices.

+![Home Page Section] (.assets.readme-images/homepagesection.png)

-Benefits Page
+#### Benefits Page Image

-Header image

-The image of a crowd attending a match aims to highlight the popularity of the game and social elements.
+- The image shows a large number of fans attending a Football match.
+This compliments the content on the page which highlights the mental benefits of participation alongside the physical ones.
+It aims to continue the theme of scale referenced on the Home Page.

+![Benefits Page Image] (.assets.readme-images/benefitsimage.png)

-Benefits section
+#### Benefits Page Section

-A selection of physical and mental benefits are outlined to summarise the vast benefits of participating in football.
-Brief descriptions are used to maintain attention and icons are used to break up the copy.
-On larger screens, the physical benefits go on one side and the mental on the other, emphasising how the sport is good for both.

-Youtube video

-An inspirational video has been added to the bottom of the page to demonstrate the emotional side of the sport.
-The use of music in the video is emotive and aims to further encourage participation.
+- The core content on the page outlines the benefits of playing Football, both physical and mental.
+- Font Awesome icons are used to break up the text.
+- An inspirational video showcasing some emotive moments in Football was included to further entice people to participate.
+- The Youtube video is responsive and doesn't autoplay on any browser.

+![Benefits Page Section] (.assets.readme-images/benefitssection.png)
+![Benefits Page Youtube Video] (.assets.readme-images/benefitssectionyoutube.png)

-Signup Page
+#### Signup Page Image

-Header image

-The imagery returns to a football pitch and simply shows a ball and a goal, symbolising that wherever the user is on their journey, it is an individuals decision to get out there and get more involved in sport.

-Copy

-There is a call to action encouraging users to sign up to a mailing list to receive contact when more sessions are available.

-Form

-The form is simple and captures name, contact and locational data.
+- The final image merges the concepts from the preceeding two images, showcasing people playing football on a grass surface surrounded by likeminded people in a social setting.

+![Signup Page Image] (.assets.readme-images/signupimage.png)

+#### Sign Up Page Section

+- Text included to serve as a call to action and encourage people to submit their data into the form.
+- Form designed to grab attention and increase sign up likelihood.
+- Each individual field was tested as well as a completed submission.

+![Signup Page Section] (.assets.readme-images/signupsection.png) [Signup Form Validation] (.assets.readme-images/signupvalidationcomplete.png)

+#### Footer Section

+- Footer links to X, Facebook, Youtube & Instagram included and validated.

+![Footer Section] (.assets.readme-images/footer.png)